 This article is a part of CNN Underscored’s Earth Week, a weeklong focus on our planet and ways to celebrate and preserve it.
 We’ll be featuring tips on how to live more sustainably, products to help you spend more time in nature and exclusive deals all week, so check in every morning to see what’s new, and be sure to subscribe to the CNN Underscored newsletter to see it all.

-The iPhone has become an incredibly popular device, and the iPhone 12 is our top pick for a smartphone.
-It’s not cheap, though, whether you’re upgrading to a new one or aiming to replace one that is broken.
+The iPhone has become an incredibly popular device, and the iPhone 13 is our top pick for a smartphone.
+But it’s not cheap, whether you’re upgrading to a new one or aiming to replace one that is broken.

 Luckily, though, there are a few ways to get a new iPhone for less.
 If you still have your older model, you can trade it in to get cash or a credit to put toward a new iPhone.
-That’s an especially keen option if you’re looking to score the much-anticipated iPhone 13.
+That’s an especially keen option if you’re looking to upgrade to a new model (like the iPhone SE 2022).
 Or you can opt to replace a broken or lost iPhone with a used or refurbished model.

 Whatever your reason for needing a new iPhone, you may wonder what the difference is between used and refurbished.